yingjie-lyu/robust_threshold_ecdsa/README.md

 # Round-Optimal[^1] Robust Threshold ECDSA

-A Thesis Project at Shandong University.
+A thesis project at Shandong University.

 Warning: the source code is research-grade and should not be used in production!